rikuto-mikado/langchain-ai-assistant/README.md

 python app.py
 ```

-You can then start chatting with Ryan.
-Type `exit` to end the conversation.
+This will launch a Gradio web server.
+You can interact with the chatbot by opening the local URL (usually `http://127.0.0.1:7860`) provided in your terminal in a web browser.
+The application will also generate a public link for sharing.